dixonandmoe/tessarray/README.md

 ## Getting Started

-Tessarray works with container and a set of boxes.
+Tessarray works with a container and a set of boxes.
 If the boxes contain images, Tessarray can calculate the dimensions of the box, otherwise dimensions need to be passed in.

 ```html